TIME President Keith A. Grossman sent the following note to staff Monday:

 Evolving TIME’s Video & Streaming Strategy: Impact, Revenue & Brand Transformation

 Given the strength of TIME Studios, we have the production capabilities and skill sets in-house to pivot faster and more creatively than most in the industry.
 This allows us to build new revenue streams while creating tremendous editorial impact.
-It is one of the main reasons we were so successful in launching TIME100 Talks and TIME for Health Talks in such a short period of time.
+It is one of the main reasons we were so successful in launching TIME100 Talks and TIME100 Talks: Health in such a short period of time.

 As we are seeing in real-time with the TIME100 and its upcoming broadcast special, Studios has enabled us to grow relationships across the business at an accelerated pace.
 With our in-house production team, we are forming new partnerships, testing innovative business models and exploring incremental opportunities in film and TV that will also drive meaningful B2B expansion.
 It will also enable us to expand TIME for Learning into new educational opportunities for our consumers.